focus-trap/focus-trap-react/README.md

 # focus-trap-react [![Build Status](https://travis-ci.org/davidtheclark/focus-trap-react.svg?branch=master)](https://travis-ci.org/davidtheclark/focus-trap-react)

+---

+**SEEKING CO-MAINTAINERS!** Continued development of this project is going to require the work of one or more dedicated co-maintainers (or forkers).
+If you're interested, please comment in [this issue](https://github.com/davidtheclark/focus-trap-react/issues/48).

+---

 A React component that traps focus.

 This component is a light wrapper around [focus-trap](https://github.com/davidtheclark/focus-trap), tailored to your React-specific needs.

 You might want it for, say, building [an accessible modal](https://github.com/davidtheclark/react-aria-modal)?

----

-**Looking for co-maintainers!** If you'd like to help maintain this project, please let me know.

----

 ## What it does